Contracts and unfair contract terms

 Standard form contracts are contracts with a business provider where there are limited opportunities for the consumer to negotiate the terms of the contract.

-The unfair contract terms laws only apply to standard form consumer contracts made, renewed or varied on or after 1 July 2010.
-They don’t apply to insurance contracts.
+The unfair contract terms laws only apply to standard form consumer contracts made, renewed or varied (changed) on or after 1 July 2010.
+From 5 April 2021, unfair contract terms also apply to insurance contracts.

 A contract term is unfair if: